akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 The Datacenter itself is represented by a [`akamai_gtm_datacenter` resource](../resources/gtm_datacenter.md).
 Add this new block to your `akamai.tf` file after the provider block.

 To define the entire configuration, we start by opening the resource block and giving it a name.
-In this case, we’re going to use the name "example_dc".
+In this case, we're going to use the name "example_dc".

 Next, we set the required (`domain` name) and optional (`nickname`) arguments.